abhinit21/abhinit21/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my GitHub
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: Discord - Abhinit21#1445
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I'm 10 in pH scale cuz I'm basic

 <!--
 **abhinit21/abhinit21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.